 - Check out great ideas from another mom here: Grateful for a Long Road Trip

-- There are some great tips from our Power of Moms readers on packing and planning and making family trips more of a vacation and less of a hassle on a post from last year: How do you take the stress out of family vacations?
+- There are some great tips from our Power of Moms readers on packing and planning and making family trips more of a vacation and less of a hassle in the comments here: How do you take the stress out of family vacations?

 QUESTION: What works for you when it comes to packing and enjoying family road trips?